-PrEP is a medication which means it comes with side effects, cannot be taken with some medications (interaction profile), and adverse effects.
+PrEP is a medication which means it comes with side effects, cannot be taken with some medications (interaction profile), and may have adverse effects.
 Ask your healthcare provider about side effects and how you should respond to any side effects.

 Consider the cost of Truvada and PrEP follow-up appointments.
 There may be costs for the medication, lab tests – including an HIV test every 3 months, and possible other fees, such as for vaccinations.
 Contact your health insurance company regarding costs and your plan.
 There may be options available to you if you do not have health insurance.

 After the first appointment, if you begin taking PreP, you will need to schedule regular follow-up appointments.

 - One week from the first appointment to get the prescription